 As a city and county with complex systems and multiple policy bodies and boards, the Hazards and Climate Resilience Plan covers a lot of ground.
-It is organized into the following chapters and appendixes.
-A brief description of what each chapter contains is also included.
+It is organized into the following chapters and appendices.
+A brief description of what each chapter contains includes:

-Chapter 02: Planning Process provides an overview of the Planning Process used to develop this plan
+Chapter 02: Planning Process provides an overview of the methodology, approach, and steps used to develop this plan

-Chapter 03: San Francisco Risk Landscape provides the context for the assessment and strategies that follow, describing key demographic, geographic, and economic trends, a summary of the hazards and sectors in the assessment, and an overview of the implications of climate change on the hazards we experience in San Francisco.
+Chapter 03: San Francisco Risk Landscape provides the context for the vulnerability assessment and strategies that follow, describing key demographic, geographic, and economic trends and a summary of the eight city sectors used in the Vulnerability & Consequences Assessment.

-Chapter 04: Hazard Analysis provides a hazards-based assessment, which includes information on the history, impacts, location, and probability of future events for the hazards identified.
+Chapter 04: Hazard Analysis provides a hazards-based assessment, which includes information on the history, impacts, location, and probability of future events for the hazards identified This chapter also includes an overview of the implications of climate change on the hazards we experience in San Francisco.

-Chapter 05: Vulnerability and Consequence Analysis includes an overview of the exposure assessment completed for all hazards and provides the results of the focused seismic and climate hazard and vulnerability assessments.
+Chapter 05: Vulnerability and Consequence Analysis includes an overview of the exposure assessment completed for all hazards and provides the results of the Vulnerability & Consequence profiles completed for 28 asset classes within eight sectors.

-Chapter 06: Capabilities and Existing Action documents the abilities within the City and County of San Francisco to undertake hazard mitigation and climate adaptation actions, existing actions, and the status of 2014 HMP actions.
+Chapter 06: Capabilities and Existing Action documents the abilities within the City and County of San Francisco to undertake future hazard mitigation and climate adaptation actions, existing actions underway, and the status of 2014 HMP actions.

-Chapter 07: Strategy includes San Francisco's goals and strategies to increase the resilience of buildings, infrastructure, and communities.
+Chapter 07: Strategy includes San Francisco's HCR goals and the complete set of strategies proposed to increase the resilience of buildings, infrastructure, and communities.

-Chapter 08: Plan Maintenance describes how the City will maintain the plan over the next five years.
+Chapter 08: Plan Maintenance describes how the City will maintain the HCR over the next five years.